Psalms For Life

 the herd of bulls

-bellowing among the calves of the nations.
+bellowing among the calves of the nations!

-Trample down those who lust after booty.
+Trample down those who lust after booty

-Scatter the nations that delight in war.
+and scatter the nations that delight in war!

 31 Envoys will make their way from Egypt